RecordsKeeper/multichain/docs/source/postman.rst

 This tutorial requires you to setup a RecordsKeeper blockchain and run the APIs through the Postman client.
 If you have not done so already, please download and install RecordsKeeper on a server.
 If you are using the RecordsKeeper blockchain on Windows, please read the Installation of Windows notes to adapt the instructions below.

-Download the latest `RecordsKeeper <https://github.com/RecordsKeeper/recordskeeper-core/releases>`_ build and put the downloded files under the root folder.
+Download the latest `RecordsKeeper <https://github.com/RecordsKeeper/recordskeeper-core/releases>`_ build and put the downloaded files under the root folder.
 You can also run these commands from the folder where the files are present.

 Download the `Postman client <https://www.getpostman.com/apps>`_ from here.